Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-2-gateways-resiliency-walkthrough.md

 ### Create a placement for our gateways

-In order to place our gateways onto clusters, we need to setup a placement resource.
+In order to place our Gateways onto clusters, we need to setup a placement resource.
 Again, in `T1`, run:

 ```bash
 kubectl apply -f - <<EOF